Rowcroft lobbies against negative portrayal of hospices by BBC

-On Friday 12 June, Rowcroft joined forces with hospices across the UK to campaign against the BBC's recent portrayal of hospices as 'dingy.'
+Rowcroft Hospice in South Devon has joined forces with hospices across the UK to campaign against the BBC’s recent portrayal of hospices as ‘dingy.’

 Hospices as far flung as Perth in Australia are tweeting in response to episodes of the BBC’s Casualty and EastEnders, which referred to characters as being ‘stuck in some dingy hospice’ or transferred to a ‘grotty hospice.’

-Rowcroft joined the protest by posting pictures of its services, staff and grounds on social media using the hashtags 'notdingy' and 'our beautiful hospice.'
+Rowcroft is now joining the protest by posting pictures of its services, staff and grounds on social media using the hashtags ‘notdingy’ and ‘our beautiful hospice.’

 Rowcroft Hospice’s Marketing and Communications Manager, Rachel Cayzer-Bell said: “Anyone who has been to the hospice, or been touched by our services, knows it is not remotely a dingy place and we are disappointed by the BBC’s less than positive representation of the work we, and other hospices across the UK and the world, do every day.